 Throughput is important when considering the right load-cell technology to use.
 The higher the throughput, the less time there is to stabilize and weigh each package.
 Dynamic scales run at throughput rates of up to 250 parcels per minute.
 The longer the item, the faster the conveyor must move to maintain throughput.
 Using a shorter weighing section helps minimize conveyor speed while maintaining optimal throughput.
 Software can send a signal to a separation belt to ensure that spacing is sufficient to weigh one item at a time.
-A dual scale or triple scale will increase throughput without the need to increase speed.
+A dual scale or triple scale will increase throughput without the need to increase speed, depending on parcel lengths, scale lengths, and target accuracy.